garrandall/popular-music-data/tracks/my-moment-dj-drama-2-chainz-meek-mill-jeremih.md

-If I don't grind, I don't shine, if I don't shine, then I don't eat Won't eat, then I'mma starve, if I'mma starve, I pull heat On all y'all bitch ass niggas, all y'all rich ass niggas Cause if I dont make no money nigga, I'm gon' take yo money nigga
+If I don't grind, I don't shine, if I don't shine, then I don't eat Won't eat, then I'mma starve, if I'mma starve, I pull heat On all y'all bitch ass niggas, all y'all rich ass niggas Cause if I don't make no money nigga, I'm gon' take yo money nigga

 [Tired of livin' day to day like everything is alright